chexxor/klipper-cfg-linter/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

+See the [CONTRIBUTING.md](CONTRIBUTING.md) document for details.

+Just stopping by?
+See something that makes this project hard to understand or use?
+Let us know by opening an issue!
+Later, ideally and if possible, you can return to try to address the issue on your own!

 ## License

 This project is licensed under the GPLv3 License, just as the Klipper project is -- see the [LICENSE](LICENSE) file for details.